Alexandre Daigle: Post NHL-career

 Aware that his NHL career was over, Daigle set his sights on Europe.
 On May 5, 2006, he signed a two-year contract with Davos, a top team in the Swiss National League A, and inked a two-year extension with them in December.
 During his three complete seasons playing in Davos, the team won the league championship on two occasions.
 In a little over three seasons with Davos, Daigle played 137 games, tallying 46 goals and 94 assists for 140 points (averaging a little over one point per game).

 On October 26, 2009, Daigle was loaned to the SCL Tigers in exchange for Oliver Setzinger.
 Daigle played 25 games with the SCL Tigers in the 2009–10 season, with 7 goals and 17 assists for 24 points.
 Daigle ranked seventh on the team in points while playing in fewer than half as many games as the team's other top scorers.

 On March 23, 2010, Daigle and Davos agreed to have his contract reduced from five years to three years, making him a free agent after the 2009–10 season.

 Post-playing career

 Since the completion of his European hockey career, Daigle has worked in the movie industry, running studios for MTL Grandé.

+Daigle's career was the subject of the 2024 documentary Chosen One: Alexandre Daigle, in which he spoke about his struggles with mental burnout and his failure to live up to the expectations put on him.